Now freely downloadable worldwide, as a protest against censorship

 Oversight:

-Beyond these book validations, the author himself received professional references from multinationals and a military assessment confirming a strong character.
-But this is no longer about one whistleblower's credibility.
+But this is no longer about one whistleblower’s credibility.
 This is about whether a democratic state can continue to contradict its own courts, its own Minister of Justice, its own victims, and the documented historical record.
-The Ministry's refusal to retract its defamatory report is not merely personal: it hampers investigation into the intelligence scandal surrounding the genocide.
+The Ministry’s refusal to retract its defamatory report is not merely personal: it hampers investigation into the intelligence scandal surrounding the genocide.
 As long as discrediting the messenger remains state policy, the message itself can never be addressed.
 Personal rehabilitation is not the end goal, but an indispensable prerequisite for historical responsibility.

 At stake is accountability for Srebrenica.
 This book contributed to the Supreme Court ruling establishing Dutch liability for approximately 350 victims of the genocide.
 The Ministry of Defence’s continued silence sends a clear message: institutional self-preservation matters more than historical truth about Europe’s only genocide since the Holocaust.